igashov/blockforce/walletmanager/README.md

 Web application that shows balances of wallets via Blockchain API.
 There is one big problem: I can't get the API Key (https://api.blockchain.info/customer/signup)

-If someone fortunately gets this key, he will be able to use this web application (I hope, everything will work well (I can't check it because I don't have the key :D )).
+If someone fortunately gets this key, he will be able to use this web application.
+I hope, everything will work well (since I can't check it because I don't have the key) :D

 Usage: